 Starting September 2018.
 Get past shallow teaching, understand your Bible, and know Jesus better.
 Torah Club is where disciples gather together and learn to master the Bible from a historical Jewish perspective and apply its timeless truths to their lives.

-Choose a Torah Portion below to read the text and listen to the audio.
+Choose a Torah Portion below.
+Read the Scriptures, listen to the audio readings, and learn through short commentaries.

 Online Audio Listening